MarkimusZer0/PsychRewrittenWiki/PsychRewrittenWiki/Shaders.md

 ## Setting Shader Properties
 ### setShaderBool(obj:String, prop:String, value:Bool)
-Modifies a boolean parameter of an object's shader.
+Sets a boolean parameter of an object's shader.

 * `obj` - Object's string tag.
-* `prop` - The name of the parameter to modify.
+* `prop` - The name of the parameter to set.
 * `value` - New value.

 ### setShaderBoolArray(obj:String, prop:String, values:Dynamic)
-Modifies a boolean array parameter of an object's shader.
+Sets a boolean array parameter of an object's shader.

 * `obj` - Object's string tag.
-* `prop` - The name of the parameter to modify.
+* `prop` - The name of the parameter to set.
 * `value` - New value.

 ### setShaderInt(obj:String, prop:String, value:Int)
-Modifies an integer parameter of an object's shader.
+Sets an integer parameter of an object's shader.

 * `obj` - Object's string tag.
-* `prop` - The name of the parameter to modify.
+* `prop` - The name of the parameter to set.
 * `value` - New value.

 ### setShaderIntArray(obj:String, prop:String, values:Dynamic)
-Modifies an integer array parameter an object's shader.
+Sets an integer array parameter an object's shader.

 * `obj` - Object's string tag.
-* `prop` - The name of the parameter to modify.
+* `prop` - The name of the parameter to set.
 * `value` - New value.

 ### setShaderFloat(obj:String, prop:String, value:Float)
-Modifies a float parameter of an object's shader.
+Sets a float parameter of an object's shader.

 * `obj` - Object's string tag.
-* `prop` - The name of the parameter to modify.
+* `prop` - The name of the parameter to set.
 * `value` - New value.

 ### setShaderFloatArray(obj:String, prop:String, values:Dynamic)
-Modifies a float array parameter of an object's shader.
+Sets a float array parameter of an object's shader.

 * `obj` - Object's string tag.
-* `prop` - The name of the parameter to modify.
+* `prop` - The name of the parameter to set.
 * `value` - New value.

 ### setShaderSampler2D(obj:String, prop:String, bitmapdataPath:String)
-Modifies a sampler2D input of an object's shader.
+Sets a sampler2D input of an object's shader.

 * `obj` - Object's string tag.
-* `prop` - The name of the shader input to modify.
+* `prop` - The name of the shader input to set.
 * `bitmapdataPath` - The texture to use as the sampler2D input.
 ***